charonn0/RB-libcURL/ReadMe.md

 The minimum supported libcURL version is [7.15.2](https://github.com/charonn0/RB-libcURL/wiki/libcURL.IsAvailable).
 The recommended minimum version is [7.33.0](https://curl.haxx.se/changes.html#7_33_0).
 Versions prior to 7.33.0 will function with degraded features, but versions prior to 7.15.2 will not function properly at all.

 ##Example
-This example performs a synchronous HTTP GET request on the calling thread.
-[More examples](https://github.com/charonn0/RB-libcURL/wiki#examples).
+This example performs a synchronous HTTP GET request on the calling thread. [**More examples**](https://github.com/charonn0/RB-libcURL/wiki#examples).
 ```vbnet
   Dim curl As New cURLClient
   Dim page As String